zicat/tributary/doc/tributary_design_guide.md

 When a large amount of records needs to be temporarily stored, the implementation of channel based on memory may cause serious GC, which may affect the efficiency of records sinking and even cause program crash.

-In order to support multiple sinks, sinks need to maintain their own records offset.
+In order to support multiple sinks, sinks need to maintain their own group offset.
 In case of failure, they only need to design their own failure strategy, which will not affect the source and other sinks.

 ## FileChannel Implement